-Chelsea's showdown with Manchester United takes centre stage, while Arsenal and Man City have home dates on Saturday.
+Chelsea's Super Sunday showdown with Manchester United takes centre stage in the Premier League this weekend, while Arsenal and Manchester City have home dates on Saturday.

 Sky Sports brings you closer to the sport you love in 2014 with live sporting coverage from the Barclays Premier League, UEFA Champions League, Formula 1, Super League, The Masters, Ryder Cup and much more.
 Visit www.sky.com to find out more about how you can upgrade to Sky Sports.